What is My City Council District & Who Represents Me?

 Two Council members are "At Large" (not assigned to a specific district):

 Currently, the five district members are elected in the primary election by their respective district, then by the entire city in the general election.
 The two "At Large" members are elected by the entire city both in the primary and general elections.
-However, the Council is currently in the process of changing how Councilmembers are elected to conform to federal law.
+However, the Council is currently in the process of changing how Councilmembers are elected for better representation.

 For additional information, contact the City Manager's Office at (509) 545-3404.